-one wants to forecast the effect of the same policies on the population at large.
+An important feature of the welfare-to-work experiments is that they selected explicitly on the application status of individuals: the sampling frame was all individuals applying or re-applying for cash assistance.
+While this is a natural criterion for evaluating welfare-to-work, it creates a challenge to external validity if one wants to forecast the effect of the same policies on the population at large.
 Relative to this population, the experimental sampling frame is likely to oversample particular individuals at specific points in their lives.
 By flexibly estimating initial probabilities and by including data from the SIPP, the estimated model can speak directly to the extent of this selection.
-Table E.1 in Appendix E reports the estimated coefficients that dictate initial type probabilities.
-Due to the large dimension of $\pi{\eta,0}$ the initial distribution of job opportunities, Figure 5.1 aggregates these joint distributions across sites to provide a simpler comparison to the SIPP sample.
+Table 5 reports the estimated coefficients that dictate initial type probabilities.
+Due to the large dimension of $\pi{\eta,0}$ the initial distribution of job opportunities, Figure 2 aggregates these joint distributions across sites to provide a simpler comparison to the SIPP sample.
 The Figure documents quite striking patterns of selection by both type and job opportunities.
 The experiments oversample low types and individuals experiencing temporarily low wage opportunities.